 Also on our list of inconvenient things is dealing with travel agencies.
 To cut to the bottom line we are not geared to deal with them.
 They usually want our "cheapest price"or expect us to give free room and board to a driver or accept an interpreter which we don't need at all.
 So if you want to visit us and have a package tour too, fine, but deal with us separately.
 We are independent and proud of it.

 Another consideration is we need to spend more time with our children as they get older.
 All along we have maintained that we were looking for guests who really want to understand the lives of the people who are our friends and neighbors.
 And we have succeeded.
-We never built more than two cabins even when demand was overwhelming To us a home stay must maintain intimacy that doesn't exist in guest houses.
+To us a home stay must maintain intimacy that doesn't exist in guest houses.

 Please note also the following paragraph.

-This year ( 2012) we will be closed for half of September so that we can enjoy some time together with our kids during their school vacation.
-Which half is undecided as of yet, but I will post in plenty of time.
+This year ( 2013) we will be closed for a while in September so that we can enjoy some time together with our kids during their school vacation.
+The duration of this closure is undecided as of yet, but I will post in plenty of time.